Negotiation Skills: Dealing with Difficult Tactics

 Don’t React

-It is important to not have an immediate, potentially damaging knee-jerk reaction to whatever difficult tactic being presented.
-Instead, take the moment to “go the balcony” and attempt to get perspective on how their actions are impacting you.
+It is important not to have an immediate, potentially damaging knee-jerk reaction to whatever difficult tactic is being used.
+Instead, take the moment to “go the balcony” and attempt to gain perspective on how their actions are impacting you.
 This is also a good time to “name the game” by identifying the action the other party is taking.
-These tactics can often be grouped into three large categories: stone walls, attacks, or tricks.
+These tactics can often be grouped into three large categories: stonewalls, attacks, or tricks.

 - Tricks: Tricks play on your good nature.
 Examples such as manipulating data, lying about levels of decision-making authority, or last minute “add-ons” of requirements.

 It is easy to react to a difficult tactic with confrontation.
 It can, however, be much more effective to instead disarm the other side by listening to what they have to say, acknowledging their emotions and the point they are making, and then emphasizing the points on which you can agree.
-This can have the effect of making them feel heard, as well as allowing you to project the image that both parties are working together in an attempt to solve the problem.
+This can have the effect of making them feel heard, as well as allowing you to demonstrate that both parties can work together to try to solve the problem.

 Reframe To Change The Game

-With all difficult tactics, we can reframe the negotiation to deflect or subvert their impact.
-For example, a stone wall can be interpreted as an aspirational statement or goal as opposed to a be-all, end-all threat.
-If the other side of the table says, “We have presented what we believe the contract is worth, and we won’t discuss the per unit cost anymore,” this can be responded to and reframed as “I understand your cost constraint, so keeping that mind, can we spend some time talking about delivery arrangements?”
+We can reframe the negotiation to deflect or subvert their impact.
+For example, a stonewall can be interpreted as an aspirational statement or goal as opposed to a be-all, end-all threat.
+If our counterpart says, “We have presented what we believe the contract is worth, and we won’t discuss the per unit cost anymore,” this can be responded to and reframed as “I understand your cost constraint, so keeping that mind, can we spend some time talking about delivery arrangements?”
 This reframing is an opportunity to keep the negotiation going and gain value using different criteria.

-And finally, tricks can be defused though probing questions and reasonable requests.
+And finally, tricks can be defused through probing questions and reasonable requests.
 If the other party is using difficult tactics, negotiate with one another about the rules of your negotiation.
 Being straightforward and naming what you see allows you to diffuse the tactic and identify how you want to move forward.
+For example, you might say, “The focus of the conversation right now seems to be on demands.
+It might be helpful for each of us to better understand what is motivating those demands.
+What is most important to you in this deal?”

 When we are frustrated, it is easy to present the “perfect” answer and attempt to push the other side to say yes to it.
 Instead, we want to make it easy – and desirable – for the other side to say yes.
 Include them in the process by asking for and building upon their ideas, and give them a chance to save face if they must contradict their previous position.

 For example, as opposed to presenting the perfect answer as a fait accompli, instead strive to generate a slate of options that all have equal value to you but will allow the other party to express their preferences.
 Additionally, solicit their input, even if you believe you have presented the answer.
-Open ended questions such as “What are your thoughts?
-Is there anything else you would like to add?” are very powerful.
-Parties who feel they have had a role in generating the outcome will have more buy-in to see the agreement through.
+Open-ended questions such as “What are your thoughts?” are very powerful.
+Parties who feel they have had a role in generating the outcome will be more bought in to seeing the agreement through.

 The use of power, or the ability to coerce the other side into acquiescing to your position, can seem like the easy answer during a negotiation.
 Once you try to force someone into something, you are then presented with the power paradox described by William Ury: “The harder you make it for them to say no, the harder you make it for them to say yes.”
 In these cases, agreeing feels like defeat.